Ma'ayan Baruch: History

+During the Gaza war, northern Israeli border communities, including Ma'ayan Baruch, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 Development projects

 A new neighborhood in Ma'ayan Baruch was built to attract newcomers and bring money into the kibbutz coffers in the wake of the socio-economic problems that have affected many kibbutzim since the 1980s.
 The newcomers are from other kibbutzim and townships in the region, as well as other parts of the country.

 Landmarks

-A museum which holds a collection of prehistoric artifacts found in the Hula Valley, The Prehistoric Man Museum, is located on the kibbutz.
-The museum collection includes the skeleton of a prehistoric woman, approximately 50 years old, buried with her dog.
+A museum which holds a collection of prehistoric artifacts found in the Hula Valley, the Upper Galilee Museum of Prehistory, also known as The Prehistoric Man Museum, is located on the kibbutz.
+The museum collection includes the skeleton of a prehistoric (Natufian) woman, approximately 50 years old, buried with her dog.

+An Acheulian site was discovered at Ma‘ayan Baruch.